Navigating the road ahead: Exploring the potential of hydrogen cars

 Zero emissions driving have become the latest vision and mission for car manufacturers and leading automotive executives believe that hydrogen would perhaps become the default choice in this in future.

 Petrol and diesel vehicles dominate the roads and some electric vehicles are being pushed in the mix but without much success in the car segment.
-Given the challenges in e-vehicle adoption, particularly cars, do you think are we ready for a switch over, will hydrogen-powered cars occupy the white space?
+Given the challenges in e-vehicle adoption, particularly cars, do you think we are ready for a switch over, will hydrogen-powered cars occupy the white space?

 My friend and I were walking through the park, it was early morning, and the extreme heat that Delhi is accustomed to has not yet arrived.
 As readers would be aware getting a covered parking space in India’s capital city is a big challenge, my car albeit old was still shining bright in the sun.